hk-mars/mona-lisp/hacks/type-specifiers/readme.md

 ### type-of object

-This is a function, it returns an implementtion-dependent result.
+This is a function, it returns an implemention-dependent result.